Azure/RGCOPY/rgcopy-docu.md

 - Run **`connect-AzAccount -DeviceAuth -AuthScope Storage -SubscriptionName '<name>'`** for *tenantKey*.
 - Start RGCOPY in the control plane VM.

-#### Network access to storage accounts in source RG
+#### Required Network access in source RG
-The storage accounts might or might not be associated to a network security perimeter (**NSP**) in *Learning Mode*. **NSPs in *Enforced Mode* are not supported by RGCOPY yet.**
+The storage accounts in the source RG might or might not be associated with a network security perimeter (**NSP**) in *Learning Mode*. **NSPs in *Enforced Mode* are not supported by RGCOPY yet.**

-> :memo: **Note:** If you want to copy the storage account content then you must **enable Public Network Access (for selected networks)** in the source SA before starting RGCOPY.
+> :memo: **Note:** If you want to copy shares of a storage account then you must **enable Public Network Access (for selected networks)** in the source SA before starting RGCOPY.
 This can be configured independently from an associated NSP.

-RGCOPY changes the following storage account configurations in the source RG:

-- RGCOPY creates a **subnet rule** for all storage accounts in the source RG to allow network access for the control plane VM (VM that runs RGCOPY).
-- When running on a PC, RGCOPY creates either a **storage account IP rule** or an **NSP IP rule** for the IP address of the PC.

-#### Network access to storage accounts in target RG
+#### Network access to storage accounts (in source RG or target RG)
-RGCOPY changes the following storage account configurations in the target RG:
-- **`allowSharedKeyAccess`**
-This will be set to *False* for Microsoft internal subscriptions.
-For other subscriptions, it will be set to *True* (as long as RGCOPY parameter `disableTargetSaKeys` is not set).
-- **`publicNetworkAccess`**
-This configuration will only be changed if it was `SecuredByPerimeter` in the source SA.
-In this case, you will get a warning in RGCOPY and the target SA will be created with `publicNetworkAccess = Disabled`.
-- **`networkAcls.defaultAction`**
-This will always be set to *Deny* in the target RG.
-- RGCOPY creates a **subnet rule** for all storage accounts in the target RG to allow network access for the control plane VM (VM that runs RGCOPY).
-- When running on a PC, RGCOPY creates either a **storage account IP rule** or an **NSP IP rule** for the IP address of the PC.
+When running inside a VM then RGCOPY creates a subnet rule to allow network access to the storage accounts.
+Otherwise, RGCOPY creates IP rules in the firewall of either the storage account or an associated Network security perimeter.
-- If the target RG is in a Microsoft internal subscription then RGCOPY automatically creates an **NSP** in the target RG and associates all copied storage accounts to this NSP in *learning mode*.

 #### Required RBAC roles
 The users that are used for accessing the source subscription and target subscription must have the following RBAC roles (in addition to **`Contributor`**):